 A recent study conducted by BBVA, in collaboration with the bank’s economist, Maria Claudia Llanes, paints a sobering picture of formal employment in Colombia, with less than half of the country’s population holding formal jobs.
-However, the nation has made noteworthy progress toward formalizing the workforce in recent years.
+Nevertheless, the nation has made noteworthy progress toward formalizing the workforce in recent years.

 According to the research, in 2019, only 44% of Colombian workers had formal employment, which means they had a contract, received benefits, and were covered by social security for health and retirement.
 Fast forward to today, four years later, and the figure has seen a slight increase, now standing at 47% of the total workforce.